Table of Contents

 I’ll give you two examples:

-1) Laure, 34, wanted to go on a psychedelic journey because quite suddenly she developed panic attacks which not only incapacitated her but also baffled her.
-They baffled her because, on the contrary, she had all reasons to feel happy.
-She had discovered that she is pregnant.
+Laure, 34, wanted to go on a psychedelic journey because quite suddenly she developed panic attacks which not only incapacitated her but also baffled her.
+They baffled her because, on the contrary, she had all the reasons to feel happy.
+She had discovered that she was pregnant.
 Her husband showered her with attention and presents.
 At her work, a company for locum medical specialists, she had been promoted to senior recruitment consultant.

 Why panic attacks?
 The psychedelic journey with Ayahuasca uncovered her pattern of avoiding any unpleasant or challenging feelings, especially her lack of self-confidence, and a massive suppressed anger.